jhesjedal/MAS513-Autonomous-warehouse/README.md

 # Computer vision based pick and place with maniputator

+This repository is created for a project where a manipulator (Omron TM14/tm1100) does pick and place from computer vision data.

+The repository is based on https://github.com/viirya/ros-driver-techman-robot which do not have a MoveIt configuration for this projects manipulator.
+A configuration for the tm1100 was made.
+For further use of already excisting content, see link above.

 # Installing_ROS
 INSTALLING & GETTING STARTED WITH ROS | How to install ROS & How to setup Catkin Workspace on Ubuntu